Pixxelpulserahul/Modern-Animated-web-templates/README.md

 <h1>Hello, programmers</h1>
-Here we upload designs of frontend just like others just contribute into it
+Here we upload designs of frontend just like others just contribute to it